Veslyquix/Guide/README.md

 Graphics Overview
 -

-Generally speaking, there are 4 steps to this:
+Generally speaking, these are the steps:

 1. Format image correctly (FEBuilder's "Color Reduction Tool" may be of use here).
 2. Run the corresponding batch script to process your images.